indianleo/pradeep-pro/helper/README.md

    onDrop:()=>{}
  })

-many other functions like that...
 ```
 ### 2. Import JStore from JUI
 ```
-// To web storage using JUI
+// To use web storage using JUI
-// Use {session:"1"} in default option to use sessionStorage by default it will localStorage
+// Use {session:"1"} in default option to use sessionStorage by default it will use localStorage

 import {JStore} from 'JUI';
 let hdd = new JStore({});